-Cryptocurrencies like Bitcoin and Etheruem rely on blockchain technology to make their network transparent, and reliable, and secure from fraud.
+Cryptocurrencies like Bitcoin and Ethereum rely on blockchain technology to make their network transparent, reliable, and secure from fraud.

 So basically, blockchain is the reason why cryptocurrencies are fraud-free and this is because no single human being can alter any financial records in it and give himself/herself any free money.
 This is made possible because blockchains run on peer-to-peer networks called nodes which agree on what record is valid and what record is invalid by achieving something called a consensus.

 A cryptocurrency or a Crypto Coin is a digital currency that can be used for making payments but uses cryptography and a decentralized online ledger called a blockchain to secure its transactions.
-Bitcoin, Etheruem, Litecoin, and Dogecoin (the to the moon coin) are all perfect cryptocurrency examples
+Bitcoin, Ethereum, Litecoin, and Dogecoin (the to-the-moon coin) are all perfect cryptocurrency examples.

 A Token or a Crypto Token is a type of cryptocurrency that represents an asset.
-Unlike a crypto coin that has its own blockchain, tokens are built as utilities that exist on another blockchain.
-For example, the USDC and USDT Stable coins are actually tokens that are sitting on the Etheruem blockchain.
+Unlike a crypto coin with its own blockchain, tokens are built as utilities that exist on another blockchain.
+For example, the USDC and USDT Stablecoins are actually tokens sitting on the Ethereum blockchain.

-Smart contracts are programs stored in blockchains that are executable and run when predefined conditions are met.
+Smart contracts are programs stored in executable blockchains and run when predefined conditions are met.